Kentucky Derby Winners

 Some of the game’s biggest trainers have only won the race once, such as Shug McGaughey in 2013 with Orb, and Bill Mott with Country House in 2019.
-Todd Pletcher, who trains Kentucky Derby prospects Known Agenda and Bourbonic, has won it twice.
+Todd Pletcher, who trains likely Kentucky Derby favorites Forte and Tapit Trice, has won it twice.

 The most expensive Kentucky Derby winner was Fusaichi Pegasus in 2000.
 The son of Mr. Prospector commanded a price of $4 million as a yearling in 1998 and won six races before being syndicated for over $60 million.
 In comparison, California Chrome came from a dam that cost $8,000 and a stallion that cost $2,000 and went on to earn back $14.7 million on the track.